bxparks/rpn83p/docs/USER_GUIDE.md

 #### SHOW Mode

-This is invoked by the `2ND ENTRY` keystroke, otherwise known as `SHOW`.
-It is not invoked through the `MODE` menu, but I could not find a better place for this section in this document.

 Many HP RPN calculators have a display mode that shows all significant digits that are stored internally.
 On the HP-42S and HP-16C, the button that activates this is labeled `SHOW`.
 On the HP-12C and HP-15C, the button is labeled